MWDCCo select works, 1977 thru 2006, only

 Alan M. Kriegsman, The Washington Post

 Maida Withers Dance Construction Company, founded in 1974 in Washington, DC, is a vibrant artist-driven organization that mixes dance and performance with technology and media to create thought-provoking works for stage, site, and video in a collaborative process with artists, scientists and others committed to a process of experimentation.
-Our work is deeply immersive, human, bold, and moving – characterized by groundbreaking, inventive, stimulating ideas and technological innovation.
+The work is deeply immersive, human, bold, and moving – characterized by groundbreaking, inventive, stimulating ideas and technological innovation.
 Maida and the Company have been a major influence in the Nation’s Capital and abroad in exploratory experiments in improvisation, collaborative processes, works with a political/radical artistic presence, and art as a creative life force.

-The current work features dance and technology and the interface with human emotional expression related to popular global culture.
+The current work features dance and technology and the interface with human emotional expression related to popular global culture and social issues.
 Interactive works driven by social and political consciousness have featured rotating loudspeakers, laser beams, wireless cameras, cyber worlds, video installations, video feedback, always with original music created and performed live.
 Maida is known for her daring in large scale projects involving innovative technologies (neuroscience, interactive visuals and dance).
 Maida, Founder and Artistic Director of the Dance Construction Company, has created a significant body of work, over 100 dances of breadth and vision.
 The Company tours internationally once or twice each year, often with support from the US Department of State and US Embassies.
-Maida and the Company have engaged in residencies and performances in Russia (12 residencies/tours), Ukraine, Germany, Poland, France, Norway, The Netherlands, UK, Brazil (8 residencies/tours), Mexico, Guatemala, Croatia, Korea, China, Hong Kong, Japan, Malaysia, and others with performances at Lincoln Center GREAT DANCE in the Band shell (NYC), Luna Theatre (Moscow), Teatro Cacilda Becker (Rio de Janeiro), Warner Theatre, Kennedy Center, Lisner Auditorium (Washington, DC).
-Site works have been created for Lenin Museum (Krasnoyarsk, Russia), Museum of Image and Sound (Sao Paulo, Brazil), Theodore Roosevelt National Park, Holy Rood Cemetery, Corcoran Gallery of Art and Smithsonian’s Renwick Gallery (Washington, DC), among others.
-Dance film shorts have been selected for showing at film festivals in Australia, Brazil, France, Germany, Washington, DC, Utah, others.
-The 40th anniversary in 2014-15 celebrates the contribution of the dancers, visual artists, filmmakers, scientists and others who have contributed time and talent to invigorate and sustain the presence of Maida Withers Dance Construction Company’s artistic voice.
+Maida and the Company have engaged in residencies and performances in Russia (12 residencies/tours), Ukraine, Germany, Poland, France, Norway, The Netherlands, UK, Brazil (8 residencies/tours), Mexico, Guatemala, Venezuela, Argentina, Croatia, Korea, China, Hong Kong, Japan, Malaysia, and others with performances at Lincoln Center GREAT DANCE in the Band shell (NYC), Luna Theatre (Moscow), Teatro Cacilda Becker (Rio de Janeiro), Warner Theatre, Kennedy Center, Lisner Auditorium (Washington, DC).
+Site works have been created for Lenin Museum (Krasnoyarsk, Russia), Museum of Image and Sound (Sao Paulo, Brazil), Theodore Roosevelt National Park, Holy Rood Cemetery, Corcoran Gallery of Art and Smithsonian’s Renwick Gallery, International Gallery, (Washington, DC), among others.
+Dance film shorts have been selected for showing at film festivals in Australia, Brazil, France, Canada, India, Germany, Washington, DC, Utah, North Carolina, (Amazing EarthFest), others.
+The 40th anniversary in 2014-15 celebrated the contribution of the dancers, visual artists, filmmakers, scientists and others who have contributed time and talent to invigorate and sustain the presence of Maida Withers Dance Construction Company’s artistic voice.